ovidiu1982/pandas-challenge/README.md

 # pandas-challenge

-Of the 1163 active players, the vast majority are male (84%)/n On average, female players spend more per person
+#Of the 576 active players, the vast majority are male (84%)
+#On average, female players spend more per person ($4.47) than male players ($4.07)
-Our peak age demographic falls between 20-24 (44.8%) with secondary groups falling between 15-19 (18.60%) and 25-29 (13.4%).
+#Our peak age demographic falls between 20-24 (44.79%) with secondary groups falling between 15-19 (18.58%) and 25-29 (13.37%).
+All 3 categories represent 76.74% from total players.